-1. Service Excellence: Customers expect to experience a high level of service excellence when dealing with B2B Enterprise companies.
+1. Service Excellence: Customers expect a high level of service excellence when dealing with B2B Enterprise companies.

 At the highest level, customers intend to continue to do business with your company AND they are willing to recommend your company when asked.

-Providing your customers with service excellence in doing business with your company, and an experience worthy of recommending your company when asked, is the first factor in retaining customers; however, it may not be sufficient to keep your customers coming back.
+Providing excellent, recommendation-worthy service, is the first factor in retaining customers.
+But, it may not be sufficient to keep your customers coming back.

 2. Pain Tolerance: Change occurs when the pain of the situation is greater than the pain of making a change.

 This is the second factor in retaining customers and the first hurdle for customers who are receiving less than excellent service.
-It gives your company an opportunity to remedy the situation and rescue the business before the customer defects.
+Pain tolerance gives your company an opportunity to remedy the situation and rescue the business before the customer defects.

-3. Competitive Choices: Change occurs when there is something more appealing than the current situation.
+3. Competitive Choices: Change occurs when you have access to something better or more appealing than the current situation.

 This is the third factor in customer retention and the second hurdle for customers who are receiving less than excellent service.
-When customers perceive that there are no better options, despite experiencing poor service and a high degree of pain, they will not switch.
+Because, customers who see no better options, despite experiencing poor service and a high degree of pain, will not switch.

-The Dunvegan Group works with B2B companies to improve employee retention using The Platinum Rule®, “Treat other people the way they want to be treated.”
+The Dunvegan Group works with B2B companies to improve customer and employee retention.
+Programs are founded on The Platinum Rule®, “Treat other people the way they want to be treated.”
 Learn more about our solution.

 Anne Miner founded The Dunvegan Group in 1987 as a full-service marketing research consulting firm.
 Under her leadership, the company has adapted to changes in the markets, advances in technology, and economic ups and downs.
 The firm developed its own processes, metrics, and software to support the services it delivers to Business-to-Business corporations, as well as smaller companies, including start-ups.
 The company serves clients across North America and around the world as they thrive and grow through serving their own customers according to the insights customers provide.